 If you're reporting about a problem that you can reproduce, please first clear the log (via the button next to the “Send to Jeffrey” button, or by restarting Lightroom), and then do the minimum needed to reproduce the problem... the fewest actions with the fewest photos.
 The less activity in the log, the more likely I'll be able to zero in on the cause of the problem.

-Also consider enabling “Enhanced debug logging” for the duration of the test.
+Also consider enabling “Enhanced debug logging” prior to the test.

 Very Important: The send-log dialog offers a place to add a note to me.
 Please use it to describe why you're sending the log, even if you've already told me via email or a blog comment.
 I get a lot of logs, and I have a very hard time keeping things straight, so giving me the information I need to debug things along with the log greatly increases the chances that I will not let it slip through the cracks.